danielgrijalva/overworld-old/docs/README.md

 Here at Overworld, our goal is to continue enabling gamers to share, discover and play the best gaming experiences.

-Currently, we are looking to implement the following new features:
+Currently, we are looking to implement the following features:

 * An improved rating system, allowing users to rate individual aspects of a game \(gameplay, story, graphics and more\)
 * A discovery section, allowing users to find games based on their current likes and ratings